IRT-Open-Source/scf/README.md

 needed.
 You could use for example a [Saxon XSLT processor](http://saxon.sourceforge.net/) from version 6.5.5.

-The STLXML2EBU-TT module requires in addition EXSLT support (or alternatively XSLT 2.0 support).
+The STLXML2EBU-TT and EBU-TT2STLXML modules require XSLT 2.0 support
+(or instead EXSLT support).

 To validate an STLXML document with the STLXML W3C XML Schema an XML Schema 1.0 parser is required.
 You could use for example